-A hostile environment with rude and unpleasant coworkers is one of the major factors that develops negative attitude towards workplace, while the opposite is known to have satisfied employees to a higher extent as there is very less chance of conflicts and grievances in workplace which has employees with high morale.
+A hostile environment with rude and unpleasant coworkers is one of the major factors that develop a negative attitude towards workplace, while the opposite is known to have satisfied employees to a higher extent as there is very less chance of conflicts and grievances in the workplace which has employees with high morale.

 People feel satisfied with the job when they and their opinion and works are valued by the company.
 When company gives them right to take nominal decisions, employees can make better output, rather than while they work under control.

 The feeling that the job will last long is a factor f job satisfaction.
 People are demotivated to work and are less committed to and attached with the job when they know that the job is temporary.

 Every people work with a motive; the motive to achieve something.
 Whether the achievement is intrinsic or extrinsic, it plays a vital role as in satisfying people.
 If a person continuously puts in efforts but does not get any achievement, he is demotivated to work and is dissatisfied with the job.

 Payment is another factor that plays vital role in satisfying an employee.
 An employee who gets right amount of payment according to their job is motivated to continue working.
 But, when employees are paid inadequately they are dissatisfied with the job and can even discontinue working in a long run.

 Sometimes, when few words of praise and a pat on the shoulder is not enough, reward plays its roles.
 Whether the reward is monetary or non-monetary, it always increases the level of enthusiasm and interest of a person to complete the task.
 At the same time, it creates a sense of satisfaction in the employees regarding their job.